Skip to content

 The path was originally built in the 1800s as a hunting trail by the local Truku aboriginal tribe, who lend their name to Taroko Gorge.
 If the trail seems narrow now, it was only one-third as big when they first made it!

-Today the trail is located within Taroko National Park and starts from one of the parks most well known scenic spots, though few people realize this when stopping there.
+Today the trail is located within Taroko National Park and starts from one of the park’s most well-known scenic spots, though few people realize this when stopping there.

-Because of the obvious risks, permits are required from this one, and they aren’t easy to get.
+Because of the obvious risks, permits are required for this one, and they aren’t easy to get.
 Therefore, going with an experienced and English-speaking local guide is recommended.
 I recommend Island Life Taiwan for this one.

 Walami Trail is one of the top option for hiking in Taiwan